 Google for Jobs is one of the job search websites that add all job listings from different sites across the web.
-You can use it just how you use google daily, and you can use their main search page.
+Use it just as you would use Google's main search page on a daily basis.

-Users can narrow their search by type the job, location, company type, date posted, and much more.
+Users can narrow their search by type of job, location, company, date posted, and much more.
 For example, you can search for key phrases like “customer service jobs” to get a list of available positions.

 More so, results also show company ratings and salary info for the position you are applying for if the information is available.

-Google for jobs integrates other job sites such as CareerBuilder, Indeed, to help users apply for open jobs.
+Google for Jobs integrates other job sites, such as CareerBuilder and Indeed, to help users apply for open jobs.

-For example, you can see a button that reads, apply on “Indeed,” and it will take you directly to the source of the job.
+For example, a “Apply on Indeed” button will take you directly to the original job posting.

 One key feature of Google for Jobs is that it removes redundant results and displays only one listing for each open position.

-Glassdoor was formerly known for company reviews, but it is one of the best job search websites.
+Glassdoor was formerly known for company reviews but is now one of the best job search websites.
 The website allows people to review previous companies they've worked for by sharing salary and other beneficial info.

-This helps job seekers have an insight into the company they are applying to.
-Having easy access to company reviews helps you evaluate the company before you apply.
+This helps job seekers get an insight into the company they are applying to.
+Easy access to company reviews enables you to evaluate the company before applying.